monemasrl/dns_check/README.md

-# dns_check
+# domaintools
-A simple Python tool to check DNS records (NS, MX, TXT) and DNSSEC status for a list of domains.
+A simple Python toolkit to check DNS records (NS, MX, TXT), DNSSEC status, and WHOIS info for a list of domains.

-# 📘 DNS Record Checker
+# 📘 Domain Tools

-This script reads a list of domains from a file and retrieves selected DNS records (NS, MX, TXT) and whether **DNSSEC** is enabled.
+This project provides scripts to analyze DNS and WHOIS information for domains, supporting multiple output formats and batch processing.

 ## 🛠️ Features